dgrtwo/unvotes/README.md

 library(ggplot2)
 theme_set(theme_bw())

-countries <- c("United States", "United Kingdom", "India", "France")
+countries <- c("United States of America", "India", "France")

 # there were fewer votes in 2013
 by_country_year %>%